Spectators cheering at a basketball game

 Maddy Brown in a t-shirt and baseball cap stands on a basketball court.

 “I realized I wasn’t seeing a lot of WNBA analytics or even much talk about WNBA statistics on TikTok.
 So I thought, ‘Why not do it myself?’"
-Maddy Brown says of her TikTok site, wnbadata.
+Maddy Brown says of her TikTok page, wnbadata.
 Photo by Juan Rodriguez.

 What do women’s basketball, TikTok, mathematics, and undergraduate teaching have in common?